wavemaker/docs/website/blog/2024-01-22-charting-libraries-d3-nvd3-upgrade.md

 // Well-documented features with examples
 ```

-NVD3 is a wrapper library over d3 which is also upgraded to incorporate latest changes in D3.
+NVD3 is a wrapper library over D3 which is also upgraded to incorporate latest changes in D3.

 To learn more, see [The Comprehensive Migration Guide](https://observablehq.com/@d3/d3v6-migration-guide).

 ## Action Required

-In enhancing the chart component's extensibility, we have introduced a life cycle method from nvd3 as the "On Before Render" callback.
-Any modifications made to charts using the DSL approach through chartInstance and d3 should be adjusted in accordance with the aforementioned changes to ensure the
-smooth transition post this upgrade and avoid any disruptions to the charts.
+To enhance the extensibility of the chart component, we introduced a life cycle method from NVD3 as the "On Before Render" callback.
+Any modifications made to charts using the DSL approach through chartInstance and D3 should be adjusted in accordance with the mentioned changes.
+This ensures a smooth transition post this upgrade and helps avoid any disruptions to the charts.